Driven-dissipative quantum battery with nonequilibrium reservoirs

-In the eigen states representation, the initial state is obtained as $|\psi(0)\rangle_e=U^{\dagger}|\psi(0)\rangle$, and the system undergoes the time evolution which is governed by the master equation in Eq.~(\ref{eq:master2}) or Eq.~(\ref{master3}), depending on whether the driving to the charger is in resonance.
-After a time interval $\tau$, at which the charging process is supposed to be ended, the system will reach a state with density matrix $\rho(\tau)$.
-Back to the bare representation and Sch\"{o}dinger picture, we will have
+In the eigen state representation, the initial state is given by $|\psi(0)\rangle_e = U^{\dagger}|\psi(0)\rangle$, and the system undergoes time evolution governed by the master equation in Eq.~(\ref{master3}).
+After a time interval $\tau$, at which the charging process is assumed to end, the system reaches a state with density matrix $\rho(\tau)$.
+Returning to the bare representation and the Schr\"{o}dinger picture, we have